PREPARATION: Paint is only as good as the surface to which it is applied.

 failures are a result of moisture and/or poor surface preparation.
 Have you ever wondered why it is that housepaint will peel

-after two years while the paint on our automobile will easily last ten?
+after two years while the paint on our automobile will easily last ten? or 20? or more!!
 It is even more puzzling when

 one considers that the same folks who make the paint for our cars make the paint for our homes!
 The answer to this puzzle

 Did you know that paint manufacturers

 would pay the entire cost to re-paint a failed job IF the paint was properly applied?
 Painting

 is not rocket science, but proper procedures must be followed to expect good results.
 Would you permit the local body shop

 to repaint your car without first repairing the rust or wiping off the dirt?
 Why would you expect or tolerate less for your

 home?
 Which is the greater investment?
 Unfortunately, surface prep is the part of painting that is frequently done poorly

 WHAT TO EXPECT

 WOOD - Scraping, then sanding with coarse sandpaper, then wiping with cloths or dusting is our preferred method of surface

 preparation.
 Scraping removes loose, peeling or blistered paint.
 Sanding loosens dirt and chemical pollutants deposited on

 the surface (air pollution).
 Sanding also will correct minor surface roughness giving the finished job a smoother appearance.

 Finally, wiping the surface with a cloth (or dusting) leaves the surface in excellent condition to receive paint.

 ALUMINUM & VINYL SIDING or awnings are cleaned with steel wool, then wiped.

 BRICK Pressure washing is the preferred method in most

 cases.
 Pressure washing is effective but extremely messy and not possible in certain locations.
-In such an instance the methods would be the same as steel.
+In such an instance the methods

-wood should be part of any painting job.
+Caulking of open joints or cracks in wood should be part of any painting job.
 Older wood or steel window sash is

 checked to determine the integrity of the glazing putty and the frames checked and re-caulked if necessary.